suetarazi/401-data-structures-and-algorithms/Linked List/readme.md

 * Append method: takes in a value as an argument and adds a new node to the end of the linked list with that value assigned to it.
 * InsertBefore method: searches the linked list for a given value and inserts a new node immediately preceeding it with an assigned value.
 * InsertAfter method: searches the linked list for a given value and inserts a new node immediately following it with an assigned value.
+* LLKthFromEnd method: takes in a value K and searches for the Kth node from the end of the list, returning its value.